privacybydesign/irma-frontend-packages/plugins/yivi-popup/README.md

-# YIVI popup
+# Yivi popup

-This plugin contains a popup for YIVI flows in the web browser.
+This plugin contains a popup for Yivi flows in the web browser.
 It is a pop-up variant of the [`yivi-web` plugin](https://github.com/privacybydesign/yivi-frontend-packages/tree/master/plugins/yivi-web).

 Because this plugin is based on `yivi-web`, it is also designed to be used with